 April 21, 2022 • De Pree Journal

 These days, it’s pretty common to hear people mention “work-life balance.”
-They may not be practicing it, but they are talking about.
-Often the subject comes up when people are feeling overwhelmed by life, especially by how much they’re working.
+They may not be practicing it, but they are talking about it.
+The subject often comes up when people are feeling overwhelmed by life, especially by how much they’re working.
 They yearn for work-life balance, or so it seems.

 I’m not fond of the basic division of work and life.
 Dividing life into these categories, it seems to me, fundamentally misunderstands both work and life.
 Speaking in terms of work-life balance perpetuates wrong thinking about work and life.
 And it doesn’t help us find what our hearts are yearning for.

 For a basic understanding of work and life, I turn to the Bible.
 Here I am taught to think about work and life in ways that are different from common assumptions.
 The biblical understanding of work and life can greatly enrich both our understanding and our experience of work and life.

 In Genesis 1, God is revealed as a worker, as one who works by creating the universe and all it contains.
 As the final work of creation, God makes human beings in God’s own image.
 Then, God tells them to get to work.
 More literally, God tells the man and the woman to “Be fruitful and multiply, and fill the earth and subdue it; and have dominion. . .”
 (Gen 1:28).
 The second chapter of Genesis shows that God created humankind in order to “till” and “keep” the Garden (Gen 2:15).
 Thus, if we take seriously the biblical picture of creation, then we must understand that work is not separate from life.
 We might even say that work is essential to human life, or that work is the primary purpose of human life.
 In light of Genesis, it makes no sense to speak of work-life balance because work is central to life, and life is lived through work.